 More Unique Samples

-Has the above example whet your appetite for more Custom Diagrams?
+Has the above example whetted your appetite for more Custom Diagrams?
 Check out the following interactive samples we’ve created using Dundas BI:

 Within this dashboard, we’ve created a Custom Diagram of a multi-bay production facility, and linked it with three unique datasets: Defects, Scrap and Downtime.
 You’ll notice a Legend along the top that denotes the color range.
 In this example, the darker the bay, the higher the loss attributable to Defects.
 At-a-glance, we’re able to immediately identify which bays are suffering and require an immediate intervention, and which are at risk.

 Figure 7: Production Dashboard – Production Bays’ Status – Dundas BI Sample

 Within this dashboard, we’ve highlighted the volume of injuries sustained to the human body (by individual body part) in a hypothetical workplace, by virtue of a series of diagrams.
 Body parts that suffer higher volumes of injury appear darker, whereas those that have endured less injury are lighter.
 We’ve paired these diagrams with a Bar Chart to add more context to them, however, at-a-glance, the diagrams quickly inform us which body parts sustain injuries at a higher rate.

 Figure 8: Safety Dashboard – Number of Injuries per Body Part – Dundas BI Sample

 As you can see from the above examples, the practical applications are endless when incorporating Custom Diagrams into your dashboards for effective monitoring and communication of operational insights.

 Feel free to try Dundas BI free for 25 days, and see for yourself what you can discover using your own datasets and Custom Diagrams.